ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Cardboard Box now replaces the icons of packed allies in the HUD's ally card list.
 - Patched for latest game version (no changes were necessary).
 - Updated R2API dependency to 4.1.1.

-**1.5.5**

-- Fixed Mostly-Tame Mimic keeping items selected after losing all real stacks.
-- Made Unstable Klein Bottle more consistent.
-	- Added a short internal cooldown to prevent multishot attacks from resulting in greatly increased push force.
-	- Now always pushes with at least some upwards component.
-	- Push force against different enemy types is less varied.
-		- Beetles in particular will no longer remain rooted in place if pushed while attacking.
-- VFX pass on most item models and all icons.
-	- Added missing metallic/smoothness material info in many cases.
-	- Finalized lightning particles on Unstable Klein Bottle.
-	- Unstable Klein Bottle explosion VFX is now separated from the item's effect and no longer placed far below characters.
-	- Icon texturing and outlines are now more consistent with each other and with vanilla graphics.
-- New mod icon.